seladb/PcapPlusPlus/README.md

 *On Windows:*

 1. run the **configure-windows.bat** batch file from PcapPlusPlus main directory.
-The script will ask you for WinPcap developer's pack location and MinGW location
+The script will ask you which compiler you want to use (mingw32 or mingw-w54) and will ask for WinPcap developer's pack location and MinGW location
 2. run **mingw32-make.exe all** from PcapPlusPlus main directory
 3. This should compile all libraries, unit-tests and examples